FrontEndFoxes/curriculum/workshops/react/minis/mini2-react-hooks.md

 ## Install required packages

 We have React installed, But we need to install Axios to help with our API calls.
-So click on `Add Dependency` and Search for `axios`.Just click on the firt result and CodeSanbox is going to install it for you.
+So click on `Add Dependency` and Search for `axios`.
+Just click on the firt result and CodeSanbox is going to install it for you.

 ::: tip 💡
-To perform API calls we will be using a library called[Axios](https://github.com/axios/axios).
+To perform API calls we will be using a library called [Axios](https://github.com/axios/axios).
 It's a promise-based HTTP client that works both in the browser and in other node.js environments.
 :::

 ### Basic React App Structure: